-It’s been in the news a lot recently (including our story on about younger kids and bullying yesterday).
-Whether online or in person, teen bullying has had parents, schools and communities grappling with how best to address this.
+It’s been in the news a lot recently.
+Whether online or in person, teen bullying has had parents, schools, and communities grappling with how best to address this.
 It often seems to end in tragic stories of suicide and even murder.

 It’s not an easy issue to tackle.

-According to Dyan Aretakis at the UVA Teen Health Center, it’s difficult for embarrassed adolescents to admit to being bullied.
+According to Dyan Aretakis at the UVA Health Children's Teen Health Center, it’s difficult for embarrassed teens to admit to being bullied.
 “Even though the schools are doing so much work to have this conversation, it’s still hard if you’re the victim in this society - you look like the weak link.”

 And when you look weak?
 Well, that can be part of the problem.

-Explains Aretakis, “If someone feels vulnerable or seems vulnerable, the person who is more aggressive notices that and that becomes a problem… it’s the potential for a power differential that makes it bullying - an emotional or physical difference or both.
+Explains Aretakis, “If someone feels vulnerable or seems vulnerable, the person who is more aggressive notices that and that becomes a problem.
+It’s the potential for a power differential that makes it bullying.
+That could be an emotional or physical difference or both.
 Sometimes it’s someone’s who physically smaller or emotionally fragile.
 In the case of gay youth - a social stigma - makes you very vulnerable.
 Whatever the reason, kids get targeted.”

 The effects, of course, can be wide-ranging.

-“If we don’t help them when they’re young, they can develop bad habits, like how they feel about themselves,” Aretakis says.
-Kids learn to see themselves as victims, which hurts their self-identity and sets them up to be bullied as adults.
+“If we don’t help them when they’re young, they can develop bad habits.
+Including shaping how they feel about themselves,” Aretakis says.
+Kids learn to see themselves as victims.
+This hurts their self-identity and sets them up to be bullied as adults.

-Vishal Madaan, MD, at UVA’s Child and Family Psychiatry Clinic agrees.
-Madaan confirms that with persistent bullying, children are at high risk of developing lower self-esteem, even clinical anxiety and depression.
+Vishal Madaan, MD, at UVA Health Children's Child and Adolescen Psychiatry Clinic agrees.
+Madaan confirms that with persistent bullying, children are at high risk of developing lower self-esteem.
+They can even develop clinical anxiety and depression.

 What Can a Parent or Caregiver Do?